 The truth is, that behavioural effects vary and are not what we once believed.
-You can find out about the latest research in this article: Should you neuter your dog – the latest evidence.
 But in short, the evidence now point to behavioral problems being more common in neutered dogs, not the other way around.

-Female dogs can be messy when they are ‘on heat, and managing a bitch during her season is not as easy as managing her when she is not.
+Female dogs can be messy when they are ‘on heat, and managing a female dog during her season is not as easy as managing her when she is not.

 Neutering for health

-The truth is, that there are both benefits and disadvantages to neutering, and we look at each of these in more detail in our articles on male and female dogs (links below)
+The truth is, that there are both benefits and disadvantages to neutering, and we look at each of these in more detail in our articles on male and female dogs.

 Some of the reasons people neuter their dogs, are based on beliefs that are not supported by evidence.
 And some of the reasons that people neuter their dogs, could be better achieved by other means.